 For many Christians, the holiday season officially ends on January 6, which is the 12th day of Christmas known as the Feast of the Epiphany, or Three Kings' Day.
 The holiday celebrates the biblical tale in which the Three Kings, or Three Wise Men, visit baby Jesus after his birth.

 In the Gospel of Mathew, the three Kings find baby Jesus by following the path of a star across the desert for twelve days.
-According to the Gospel, the three Kings named Melchior, Gaspar, and Balthazar traveled to Bethlehem to bring gifts of gold, frankincense, and myrrh to the baby Jesus.
+According to the Gospel, the three Kings, named Melchior, Caspar, and Balthazar traveled to Bethlehem to bring gifts of gold, frankincense, and myrrh to the baby Jesus.

 The gifts the Three Kings gave Jesus were meant to be symbolic.
 Gold was associated with the belief that Jesus was the King of Jews.
 Frankincense, which is often burned in churches today, was meant to represent the divine nature of Jesus and the fact that people would come to worship him as the Son of God.
 And myrrh, a perfume sometimes used to embalm dead bodies, represented the fact that Jesus would eventually suffer and die.
 Each gift represented a distinct part of the baby's destiny.

 How about you?
-Do you celebrate Three King’s Day?
+Do you celebrate King’s Day in your country?
 Have you heard of it?